babychoujr/babychoujr/README.md

 ### Welcome to my Github Profile!
 Hi, I'm Eric.
 I am currently a senior computer science major at the University of California, Irvine.
 I am interested in becoming a software engineer in the future focused on the fields of AI, machine learning, and information retrieval.
 ### Some Goals:
-- 🔭 Working on creating my Supreme bot.
+-  Studying for the AWS ML Specialty Cert
-- 🔭 Working on different coding competitions.
+-  Working on different coding competitions.

 ### Connect with me:
 [<img align="left" alt="Facebook" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/facebook.svg" />][facebook]